vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 `composables` consists of two parts:

 - [Composables](../guide/composables.html) manage the state, prepare and send the request to the `api-client`, then save the response.
-If necessary, they also madify the response to simplify getters.
+If necessary, they also modify the response to simplify getters.

 - [Getters](../guide/getters.html) extract information from the responses provided by `composables` in formatted and agnostic format.